 The objective of the screening and SSV report is to confirm or refine the various sensitivities ascribed to the study area by the screening tool, through conducting a desk-based biodiversity assessment and supplemented by the findings of the ground-truthing field surveys.
-It is anticipated that the information gathered in this report will be utilised to refine the layout of the proposed infrastructure so that significant impacts on aquatic biodiversity can be avoided.
+It is anticipated that the information gathered in this report will be utilised to refine the layout of the proposed infrastructure so that significant impacts on biodiversity can be avoided.

-The current SSV report has been compiled in line with the following norms:
+This report is compiled in line with the following standard: